Russia

 Russia, MOSKVA, Kremlin, Cathedral of Annunciation, monumental iconosatasis.
 History relates that Theophanes Greek worked there in about 1405, also the monks Prokhor of Gorodetz and young Andrey Rublev.
 On the iconostasis, icons executed by Theophanes and his pupils are icons of the Archangel Michael and St Peter and by anonymous masters of the Moscow school (St Demetrius, St George et al.).
 Cathedral of Archangels: 16th century frescoes; Cathedral of the Dormition: frescoes by Simon Ushakov; St Andronic Monastery (Andrei Rublev Museum): frescoes by Rublev (15th century).
 The Virgin of Smolensk: 17th century frescoes; monumental iconostasis.

-Russia, Tretiakov State Gallery in Moscow see: http://www.tretyakovgallery.ru/ and some icons see http://www.icon-art.info/location.php?lng=en&loc_id=1; Tretjakov Gallery has a rich collection of Byzantine and Russian icons; the Virgin of Vladimir (12th century); icons from Novgorod; iconostasis from Kargopol; schools of Tver and Pskov; Muscovite school; icons by Rublev, Dionysisus, Ushakov, Savins, Tchirin.
+Russia, Moscow, Tretiakov State Gallery in Moscow see: http://www.tretyakovgallery.ru/ and some icons see http://www.icon-art.info/location.php?lng=en&loc_id=1; Tretjakov Gallery has a rich collection of Byzantine and Russian icons; the Virgin of Vladimir (12th century); icons from Novgorod; iconostasis from Kargopol; schools of Tver and Pskov; Muscovite school; icons by Rublev, Dionysisus, Ushakov, Savins, Tchirin.

 Russia, Moscow, National Historical Museum, copies of frescoes and mosaics from St Sophia, Kiev; rich collection of Byzantine and Russian icons of the 14th and 15th centuries, 12th century manuscripts: paintings by Ushakov, enamels.
 Collections: Greek and Russian manuscripts (9th – 14th centuries).
 News: www.gora-afon.ru